 Exception: when the artificial mats are slippery due to frost or snow the player may stand off the mat to play the tee shot as long as the ball is still on the mat.

-When your ball lies in the General Area on grass cut to fairway height or less, you may mark your ball, lift and clean it, before replacing it within 6 inches no nearer the hole, using the procedures for replacing a ball under Rules 14.2b(2) and 14.2e.
+When a player’s ball lies in a part of the General Area cut to fairway height or less, the player may take free relief once by marking and lifting the ball before placing the original ball or another ball within 6 inches no nearer the hole, using the procedures for replacing a ball under Rules 14.2b(2) and 14.2e.

 3. Teeing Grounds and Temporary Greens - Compulsory Relief

-If your ball comes to rest on a Teeing Ground or Temporary Green you must mark your ball, lift it and drop it within one club length of the nearest point of complete relief, no nearer the hole in accordance with Rule 16.1.
+When a player’s ball comes to rest on a Teeing Ground or Temporary Green, the player must mark the ball, lift it and drop it within one club length of the nearest point of complete relief, no nearer the hole in accordance with Rule 16.1.

 4. Relief in Bunkers